ujr/wildmatch/README.md

 stars (treat `***` as `**`).
 The `goto` is a matter of taste but somehow fits in well.

+### Hidden Files

+By convention, files with names starting with a period (aka dot files) are hidden on Unix systems, that is, the `ls` command does not list them unless they are explicitly named (or a special option is specified).
+It is useful for a wildcard match to have an option `PERIOD` that makes it exhibit this same behaviour: an initial period (at start of pattern or immediately following a slash) can only be matched by a literal dot in the pattern.

 ## Comparison to Regular Expressions

 Wildcard pattern matching is different from and simpler